 I’m going to start with a bunch of miscellaneous spots that we like to grab quick snacks at because these relatively cheap eats in Toronto are also some of my go to spots when friends visits.
 Banh Mi Boys is a Vietnamese Bao spot with a couple locations in the city and if you like pork belly and fried chicken, get the secret menu Club Bao.
 Hot Dogs.
 Yes I said Hot Dogs, we might not be NYC but our dogs are pretty darn good and come with a plethora of toppings at no extra cost.
 The ones by Nathan Philips Square are my go-to guys.
 The chip wagon there is also very good!
 Looking for something crazy like Poutine Pizza?
-Then go over to Bannock which is a crowd pleaser no matter who you’re with.
+Then go over to Sap (previously known as Bannock) which is a crowd pleaser no matter who you’re with.
 They also have some great fresh juices!
 Looking for some Poke?
 Poke Guys hidden behind City Hall is a great spot for a quick lunch or snack.
 My favourite roti spot is in Burlington but The Real Jerk on Gerrard street is next on the list.
 Another spot friends ask to pop by when they visit is the all you can eat Korean Grill House for a make your own BBQ experience.
 That said Kimchi Korea House is my favourite for Korean food, followed by BomBibimbap for a cheap eats Korean luncheon.

 Toronto has some amazing sushi spots and we like a couple of them for various reasons.
-If it’s a solid all you can eat experience you’re after, Sushi Queen Izakaya on Elm Street is our go to spot ever since Sushi D closed.
-For a good a la carte, there’s no beating Sushi Inn in Yorkville (best sushi pizza!) or Sushi on Bloor in the Annex area.
+If it’s a solid all you can eat experience you’re after, KAKA sushi on Elm Street is our go to spot ever since Sushi D closed.
+For a good a la carte, there’s no beating Sushi Inn in Yorkville (best sushi pizza!) or Minami and Miku for upscale Toronto sushi experiences.

 Best Ethiopian in Toronto

 Okay no laughing!
 I’ve had (and said) enough jokes about Ethiopian food and there’s quite a few Ethiopian restaurants in Toronto which I am yet to try.
 This is one cuisine you’re more than likely to have not enjoyed prior to coming to Toronto (unless you’ve visited the country of course!).
 The one I keep going back to is Ethiopian House close by to the Panasonic Theatre.
 Get ready to eat with your hands and if you’re a coffee lover, be sure to order the coffee and popcorn experience the moment you sit down.
-Another spot I like, closer to Eaton Centre, is Ethiopiques.
+There’s a good spot at Market 707 as well.